testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/android-apps/update-elements.md

 ---
 title: "Update Elements for an Android Project"
-meta_desc: "How to update an element via Testsigma’s Recorder for an Android Project."
+metadesc: "How to update an element via Testsigma’s Recorder for an Android Project."
+noindex: false
 order: 4.527
 page_id: "Update Elements for an Android Project"
 warning: false